-For detailed information on these contracts and the related strategies, see Note 7 of the Notes to the Consolidated Financial Statements included in the 2022 Annual Report.
+For detailed information on these contracts and the related strategies, see Note 7 of the Notes to the Consolidated Financial Statements included in the 2022 2023 Annual Report.
+In the first quarter of 2024, the Company entered into interest rate swaps to manage the interest rate risk in funding agreement liabilities.
+These interest rate swaps are qualifying hedges.